 History and Geography of the Bible Story on CD targets an audience about sixth grade and up, although I expect that homeschooling families might find their younger children can easily work through the lessons if they are done as a family.

 Lessons are presented on a computer using MS PowerPoint.
 A PowerPoint viewer is included on the CD for those who don't have the program.
-The computer might be connected to a projector for use in a larger group.
+The computer might be connected to a monitor for use in a larger group.
 The course design makes it very practical for use in a classroom setting, even for an adult group, but that type of presentation begs for a presenter who will walk through the lessons, perhaps expanding upon the slide presentation.
-Otherwise, since there is no sound track, the visual presentation will seem a bit odd on its own.
-In a family setting, a parent might read the slides aloud, possibly make additional comments, supervise completion of the worksheets, and direct the mapwork or activity sheets done during or after the slide show.
+Otherwise, since there is no soundtrack, the visual presentation will seem a bit odd on its own.
+In a family setting, a parent might read the slides aloud, possibly make additional comments, supervise the completion of the worksheets, and direct the mapwork or activity sheets completed during or after the slide show.

 Each lesson is presented with colorful and interesting PowerPoint slides that include "bullet point" information accompanied by maps and illustrations.
 Brief background information is sometimes included to help clarify lessons.

 The CD contains separate PDF files of worksheets (173 pages), answer keys, and maps that coordinate with the lessons.
 Questions on the worksheets are worded such that they should be completed by students while they watch the slides rather than afterward.
 There are also some activity pages that students should complete separately, such as one where they number a series of biblical events in their correct order or the numerous maps to be labeled.

 Older students are able to read through each slide and work independently, but younger students (below high school level) will likely need some help at first understanding how the slide presentation and worksheets are used together.